RickWinter/azure-sdk/docs/cpp/introduction.md

 > TODO: This section needs to be driven by code in the Core library.

-{% include requirement/MUST id="cpp-enums" %} use an `enum` for parameters, properties, and return types when values are known.
+{% include requirement/MUST id="cpp-enums" %} use an `enum` for parameters, properties, and return types when values are known and there is certaintity that the set of enum symbols will **never** change over all versions of the service.

+> TODO: Add reference to extensible enums or move to this section.

 {% include requirement/MAY id="cpp-enums-exception" %} use a `struct` in place of an `enum` that declares well-known fields but can contain unknown values returned from the service, or user-defined values passed to the service.